josegcpa/eucaim-metrics/README.md

 ### CLI entrypoints

+#### `eval_segmentation`

-* `eval_segmentation`: Evaluates segmentation metrics for a given set of predictions and ground truth.
+Evaluates segmentation metrics for a given set of predictions and ground truth.
 An example of this is:

 ```bash
 uv run \